-These sites of use 'clickbait' techniques to trick visitors into clicking the "Allow" button, which allows a website to show its notifications.
-Continue-site[.]site suggests that visitors need to click the "Allow" button to continue loading the page.
-Untrustworthy pages should never be allowed to show notifications.
+These sites of use 'clickbait' techniques to trick visitors into clicking the "Allow" button, which allows them to show notifications - continue-site[.]site suggests that visitors must click the "Allow" button to continue loading the page.
+Untrusted pages should never be allowed to show notifications.
 In most cases, their notifications contain deceptive advertisements, links to other dubious pages, etc.

 |Name||Ads by continue-site.site|

 |Threat Type||Push notifications ads, Unwanted ads, Pop-up ads|

 |Symptoms||Seeing advertisements not originating from the sites you are browsing.
 Intrusive pop-up ads.
 Decreased Internet browsing speed.|

 |Distribution Methods||Deceptive pop-up ads, potentially unwanted applications (adware)|